MurilloGroupMSU/Dense-Plasma-Properties-Database/database/DeSilvaKatsouros/README.md

 ____
 ## DeSilva Data
 ____

-This database contains data from exploding wire experiments conducted by DeSilva.
+This database contains electrical conductivity data from exploding wire experiments conducted by DeSilva.
 Specifially, the database contains elements:
 * Cu
 * W
 * Fe
 * Al

+The data is in the form of {Z_{nuc}, $\rho$, T, $\sigma$} with units {none, g/cc, K, S/m}.
+The numerical values in the CSV files are transformed such that the base-10 logarithm of the temperature and conducvity are given.

 ### Modified Lee-More Model (MLM)

-In the original paper [Murillo, Frontiers in Physics, 2022], a modification of the Lee-More conductivity model was used with this dataset.
-The MLM has been written as an easy to use library and is included here with the data.
+In the original paper [Murillo, Frontiers in Physics, 2022] that led to the creation of this database, a modification of the Lee-More conductivity model was used.
+The MLM has been written as an easy to use Python library and is included here with the data.
+To use this library:
+1. install the library in the apprpriate path on your computer
+2. `import mlm`
+3. `conds = mlm(Z, $\rho$, T)`

 ### Files Included